lewis-weinberger/yat-rs/README.md

 ![Screenshot](screenshot.png)

+The layout of the task on the panel is as follows:

+    > [ ] todo
+    │  │   │
+    │  │   └─ this is the content of the task (colour indicates priority).
+    │  │
+    │  └─ this shows task completion: [X] = completed, [ ] = not completed.
+    │
+    └─ this indicates that this task is currently selected.

 Usually **yat** will save to $HOME/.todo/save.txt, which will be created the first time it runs.
 You can specify a custom file to load (or create) by passing it as a first argument on the command line.
+The formatting of the save file is as follows:

+    [ ] ( ) todo
+     │   │   │
+     │   │   └─ this is the content of the task.
+     │   │
+     │   └─ this shows task priority: ( ) = no priority, (C) = low priority,
+     │      (B) = medium priority, (A) = high priority.
+     │
+     └─ this shows task completion: [X] = completed, [ ] = not completed.

 ## To Do
 1. Loading: although loading from a save file is implemented, the parsing functionality can be made more robust.